Therapy for adults

 Returners

-- if you are under 25 and have come here for therapy before you are eligible for up to 10 top-up sessions no matter where you live in the UK
+• if you are under 25 and came here for therapy when you were in your teens then we can see you again for some top-up sessions no matter where you live in the UK.
+If you would like to more than a ‘top-up’ then funding will be required.

-- send in a referral saying that you are a returner
+• say on your referral that you are a returner

 Listen to Stacey talking about coming to the MPC for therapy